Ohio Opioid Limits Pushed By Gov. Kasich, Will Patients In Pain Now Suffer More?

 — Courtney Tran (@courtneylaurelt) March 31, 2017

 “You’re going to have to abide by these rules,” Governor John Kasich said when relaying his sentiments about the force the Ohio’s opioids limits will carry within the medical community.

 “We all need to stick our noses into somebody else’s business,” the governor added to drive home his point that doctors and lawmakers cannot stop the opioid epidemic all by themselves.

-The Ohio State Medical Board, the Ohio Board of Pharmacy, as well as the state nursing board and dental board, all support Governor Kasich’s new opioid limits.
-The Ohio opioid limit rule was announced just one day after legislators in both the state senate and house introduced a similar set of prescription drug dosage limits and the creation of online drug addiction counseling and education programs, according to a Columbus Dispatch report.
+The Ohio State Medical Board, the Ohio Board of Pharmacy, and the state nursing board and dental board all support Governor Kasich’s new opioid limits.
+The Ohio opioid limit rule was announced just one day after legislators in both the state Senate and House introduced a similar set of prescription drug dosage limits and the creation of online drug addiction counseling and education programs, according to a Columbus Dispatch report.

 50% of kids removed from homes in OH are removed due to parental drug abuse.
 The opioid epidemic rips families apart https://t.co/ahf7alWw0R